 Summer in Greece

 Combining the best of spring with warmer summer temperatures and still a bargain, June is the ending of the spring bargain "shoulder" season, meaning it's your last chance to catch some great deals on a cheaper vacation.
-July is one of the warmest months of the year and one of the most expensive at the shops; kicking off what's known as "high season," July is also bustling with crowds and activities.
-August is another hot, busy month in Greece as it's one of the country's "high seasons."
-The August 15th Festival of Mary and Feast of the Assumption often confuses travel schedules for the days preceding and immediately following the feast, so plan for extra travel time on your trip during mid-August.
+Also the name of a favorite movie shot in Greece, the "high season" consists of the months of July and August and features the highest prices, best travel schedules, biggest crowds, and sweltering temperatures.
+July is one of the warmest months of the year and one of the most expensive at the shops; August is another hot, busy month in Greece, and the August 15th Festival of Mary and Feast of the Assumption often confuses travel schedules for the days preceding and immediately following the feast, so plan for extra travel time on your trip during mid-August.

 Fall in Greece

 September is a great month for the budget-minded, independent traveler because it's the beginning of another shoulder season in the country.
 Warm weather lingers most years into the first half of October while shop and tourist attraction prices slowly begin their decline into the shoulder season of late fall.
-Cool, mostly clear weather and a truly "Greek" Greece are found November.
-Trips to the smaller Greek islands take special planning.
+November brings cool, mostly clear weather.